Carolina Jessamine: Sunny Evergreen Vine

 All parts of Carolina jessamine are extremely toxic.

-Ingestion can be lethal to people, pets, and livestock.
+Ingestion can be lethal to people, pets, livestock, and possibly honeybees.

 Carolina Jessamine: